starforex/beautiful-jekyll/README.md

 Beautiful Jekyll automatically generates a simple RSS feed of your blog posts, to allow others to subscribe to your posts.
 If you want to add a link to your RSS feed in the footer of every page, find the `rss: false` line in `_config.yml` and change it to `rss: true`.

-### Advanced features (including how to use a custom URL address for your site)

-I wrote [a blog post](http://deanattali.com/2015/03/12/beautiful-jekyll-how-to-build-a-site-in-minutes/) describing some more advanced features that I used in my website that are applicable to any Jekyll site.
-It describes how I used a custom URL for my site (deanattali.com instead of daattali.github.io), how to add a Google-powered search into your site, and provides a few more details about having an RSS feed.

-### Featured users (success stories!)

-To my huge surprise, Beautiful Jekyll has been used in over 500 websites in its first 6 months alone!
-Here is a hand-picked selection of some websites that use Beautiful Jekyll.

-Want your website featured here?
-[Contact me](http://deanattali.com/aboutme#contact) to let me know about your website.